 Generally, the ingredient that is most linked to the side effects would probably be caffeine.

-G Fuel Cans have a high caffeine content in comparison to other caffeinated beverages, such as coffee, and even other energy drinks, being only 100mg lower than the FDA approved daily intake.
+G Fuel Cans have a high caffeine content in comparison to other caffeinated beverages, such as coffee, and even other energy drinks, being only 100mg lower than the FDA-approved daily intake.

 Therefore, if you happen to be caffeine-sensitive, it’s probably better for you to try an energy drink with a lower amount of caffeine in it.
 You’ll definitely find the energy drink experience a lot better.

-You should also avoid having an energy drink as strong as G Fuel Cans alongside other caffeinated beverages, such as coffee, or tea, as all that caffeine will definitely add up, making you feel rather shaky afterward.
+You should also avoid having an energy drink as strong as G Fuel Cans alongside other caffeinated beverages, such as coffee, or tea, as all that caffeine will definitely add up, making you feel rather shaky afterwards.